jmonlong/sv-nicu/README.md

 The known SV and other annotation tracks are prepared into one file using [prepare-sv-report-data.R](prepare-sv-report-data.R).
 Note that this script requires SV calls on our 11 control genomes, not yet available in this repo.

+### Local re-assembly of tier 1 SVs

+Supporting reads identified by Sniffles are extracted and assembled using shasta.
+The assembled sequenced is then aligned to the reference genome with minimap2 and the (potentially) fine-tuned SV identified using SVIM-asm.
+Is this re-assembled SV is similar to the original Sniffles call, it is used to update its breakpoint definition.

+This module is enabled by default.
+To disable it, add `amb=false` to the `--config` options.

 ## Recommendations for interpretation